opstower-ai/llm-opstower/README.md

 ## Capabilities Roadmap

-Just like how a DevOps engineer learns, we're starting with a focus on information retrieval (ex: "what is our estimated AWS bill for this month").
-After building up a base set of capabilities, we'll extend to tackling reasoning you cannot infer from a ready-made dashboard (ex: "what resources appear to be not used and/or over-provisioned and how much could we reduce costs?").
+Just like how a Junior DevOps engineer isn't assigned with high-level tasks, OpsTower.ai's training is starting with a focus on information retrieval (ex: "what is our estimated AWS bill for this month").
+After building up a base set of skills, OpsTower.ai will tackle reasoning you cannot infer from a ready-made dashboard (ex: "what resources appear to be not used and/or over-provisioned and how much could we reduce costs?").

 | Knowledge area | Status | Accuracy % |
 | -------- | -------- | -------- |